 Stay Alert!
 7 Tips for Safe Night Driving

-At 2 a.m. on Saturday, Nov.
-7, Daylight Saving Time will end.
-And while we'll all gain an extra hour of sleep, we'll also lose an hour of daytime driving.
+Most states take part in Daylight Saving Time, and while we gain an extra hour of sleep, we also lose an hour of daytime driving.

 Even though there's often less traffic on the roads at night, 50% of all traffic fatalities occur after sunset, according to the National Safety Council.
 The peak time of day for fatal crashes from October through March is between 4 – 7:50 p.m.